curiousdragon/jumpgame/README.md

 created Ground.java : white rectangle at bottom of screen

 To Do:
-create another spike
-randomize wait between spikes
+create another spike, randomize wait between spikes

 notes: